melo484b/building-game/README.md

 ## Features
 - Resource panel to track resources available to the player
+- Shop panel for the player to purchase/sell resources
 - Building panel with 6 unique buildings
 - Buildings either consume or produce materials
 - Buildings can only be placed on appropriate tiles